Alexander D'Arcy: Career

-Throughout his life, D’Arcy split his time between his homes in the United States and Europe.
+Throughout his life, D'Arcy split his time between his homes in the United States and Europe.
 In addition to acting, he worked as a restaurateur in Berlin.
 He was naturalized as a United States citizen in Los Angeles in May 1942.
-In his petition for naturalization, he declared that upon naturalization he wished his name to be legally changed from Joseph Alexandre Fabre to Alexander d'Arcy.
+In his petition for naturalization, he declared that upon naturalization he wished his name to be legally changed from Joseph Alexandre Fabre to Alexander D'Arcy.

 Personal life

-D’Arcy was married twice, first to actress Arleen Whelan and then, in 1964, to actress Yutta Darcy.
-They had a daughter named Susannah d'Arcy and divorced in 1973.
+D'Arcy was married twice, first to actress Arleen Whelan and then, in 1964, to actress Yutta Darcy.
+He adopted Yutta's daughter named Susannah D'Arcy and divorced in 1973.

 Death

-D’Arcy died on 20 April 1996 at his home in West Hollywood, California at the age of 87.
+D'Arcy died on 20 April 1996 at his home in West Hollywood, California at the age of 87.